antmendoza/my-temporal-pocs/java/pocs/src/main/java/io/antmendoza/samples/_20231205/README.md

 At this point the while loop will end and the workflow will complete

 Additionally:
-- the method `navigateTo` allows the user to set the value of the page they want to navigate
+- the method `navigateTo` allows the user to navigate from one screen to another.
+It will persist in a workflow variable the last screen the user has navigated to.
 - the method `submitScreenValidator` will validate the request before it gets processed by `submitScreen`.
 If the request is rejected it won't be recorded in the Workflow Event History.